NGC 7723

 NGC 7723 is a barred spiral galaxy located in the constellation Aquarius.
-It is located at a distance of circa 90 million light years from Earth, which, given its apparent dimensions, means that NGC 7723 is about 95,000 light years across.
+It is located at a distance of about 90 million light years from Earth, which, given its apparent dimensions, means that NGC 7723 is about 95,000 light years across.
 It was discovered by William Herschel on November 27, 1785.
 The galaxy is included in the Herschel 400 Catalogue.
 It lies 1.5 degrees north-northwest from Omega1 Aquarii.
 It can be seen with a 4-inch telescope under dark skies.